Warwick Castle: The fire of 1871

 The castle was extensively damaged by a fire that started in the early hours of Sunday, 3 December 1871, in Lady Warwick's apartments above the library, to the east of the Great Hall.
 Lord and Lady Warwick were away.
 The flames spread rapidly, the recently restored roof fell in and the Hall and private apartments were completely destroyed.
 A few of the most valuable books and pictures were all that could be saved.

 Art treasures and valuables, including paintings by Rembrandt, Rubens and Van Dyke, were rescued from other rooms in the castle.

-The alarm was raised at 2 am.
+The alarm was raised at 2am.
 Two children, Eva and Sydney Greville, were snatched from their beds in a room above the dining hall by their nurse and carried to safety through smoke and flames, minutes before the main staircase collapsed.
 Fire brigades came from Warwick and Leamington, but efforts to fight the spread of the fire were hampered by an inadequate water supply and by the height to which it needed to be pumped.
 It appeared for a time that the entire castle might be lost.

-Some weeks later, according to Lady Warwick, it was found that the fire had been started deliberately by their recently employed under-butler.
+Some weeks later, according to Lady Warwick (quoted in the memoirs of Alice Fairfax-Lucy of Charlecote), it was found that the fire had been started deliberately by the family's recently employed under-butler.
 On the Saturday, when the Warwicks were absent, he had asked the housekeeper's permission to bring a friend to show him the castle.
-Between them the two had stolen all items of value from the private apartments, and the under-butler had started a fire to conceal the robbery.
+Between them the two had stolen all items of value from the private apartments and the under-butler had started a fire to conceal the robbery.

 Although the Great Hall and private apartments were gutted, the overall structure was unharmed.